tradecloud/tradecloud-docs-api-v2/checklist.md

 * Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) mostly using [API Management](https://azure.microsoft.com/en-us/products/api-management), [Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) and [Service Bus](https://azure.microsoft.com/en-us/products/service-bus).

 **Using a 1-1 connection**
-If you have only one ERP system and are planning to connect to Tradecloud only, building a 1-1 connection, without message-oriented middleware, will suffice.
+If you have only one ERP system and are planning to connect to Tradecloud only, building a 1-1 connection without message-oriented middleware will suffice.

 Some Tradecloud customers build 1-1 connections using the tools provided by the ERP system.
 Be aware that these tools may be limited, and may miss for example a HTTP client or server, or security or data transformation features.